-Many women want to own a diamond eternity band, whether for their wedding ring to pair with their engagement ring or as a right hand piece.
+Many women want to own a diamond eternity ring, whether for their wedding ring to pair with their engagement ring or as a right hand piece.
 With the unlimited choices out there, it can be extremely confusing.
 Many are left putting off their decision to invest in a piece, or they have no choice but to go to a high-end jewelry store and pay 5-8x mark-up to get the advice they need.

 If you’ve been following me for a while, you know that I am a 3rd generation jeweler who started an online jewelry and concierge shop to make investing in fine jewelry easier for the consumer.
 I believe everyone should be able to own a gorgeous heirloom piece without paying up to 8x mark-up.